- Existence: 1818 - 1883

 Abstract Correspondence, diaries, journals, speeches, scrapbooks, and other papers of Josiah Gorgas, chief of the Confederate Bureau of Ordnance and president of the University of Alabama, and his wife Amelia Gayle Gorgas, librarian at the University of Alabama and daughter of Alabama governor John Gayle.

-Overview This record group contains the records of Unversity of Alabama presidents Nathaniel T. Lupton, Josiah Gorgas, and William S. Wyman.
+Overview This record group contains a letterbook with correspondence to and from three Unversity of Alabama presidents, Nathaniel T. Lupton, Josiah Gorgas, and William S. Wyman, from 1871 to 1879.

 Dates: 1871 - 1879